The satisfiability threshold for random linear equations: The proof strategy

 For what values of $d$ can we hope to recover a non-trivial approximation to $\vhx$ from the linear system $\vA,\vhy$?
 Since by \Lem~\ref{Fact_Nishimori} given $\vA,\vhy$ our best guess as to $\vhx$ is a uniformly random solution of the linear system, we cannot hope to reconstruct $\vhx$ if the linear system possesses a large number of `uncorrelated' solutions.
 More formally, if the overlap $\omega(\vx,\vx')$ of two random solutions $\vx,\vx'$ is close to the uniform overlap $\bar\omega$, then the linear system $\vA,\vhy$ possesses an abundance of solutions, well spread over the entire space $\FF_q^n$, and $\vhx$ may be any one of them.
 Thus, reconstructing $\vhx$ will be impossible if $d>0$ is such that

-If, on the other hand, $\tv{\omega(\vec x,\vec x')-\bar\omega}$ is bounded away from $0$, then the solutions to the linear system cannot be spread uniformly, and we will see that in this case a substantial share of the entries can be recovered.
+recalling that $\bck{\cdot}_{\vA,\vhy}$ denotes the average over uniform and independent solutions $\vx, \vx'$, given $\vA$ and $\vhy$.
+If, on the other hand, $\tv{\omega(\vec x,\vec x')-\bar\omega}$ is bounded away from $0$, then the solutions to the linear system cannot be spread uniformly.
+Using correlations between solutions, a substantial share of the entries of $\vhx$ can be recovered by observing an arbitrary solution $x$.
+Our Theorem~\ref{Thm_overlap} implies that~(\ref{eqOverlap1}) holds all the way until the satisfiability threshold $d_k$.
+For $d>d_k$, the reduced linear system $(\vA_*,\vy_*)$ has more equations than variables by Theorem~\ref{Thm_Mike} and thus has a unique solution with high probability.
+Hence, we can recover all entries of $\vhx$ lying in the reduced system.

 How is this inference problem related to the satisfiability threshold of the linear system $\vA x=\vy$?
 The whole problem with the `vanilla' second moment approach is to identify the overlap value that renders the dominant contribution.
 But due to the Nishimori identity~(\ref{eqNishimori}), the {\em a priori} overlap estimate (\ref{eqOverlap1}) allows us to sidestep this issue completely by setting up a truncated second moment calculation where we only count pairs of solutions with an overlap close to $\bar\omega$.
 Interestingly, to make this argument work we do not need to do anything `clever' (like referring to a reduced linear system or the $2$-core) at all, rather this truncated second moment calculation just comes down to a straightforward application of the Laplace method.
 We will carry this out in detail in \Sec~\ref{Sec_Prop_smm}, where we establish the following.